 If you’re a certified cinephile or just a self-proclaimed old soul, you’re most probably aware that the 80s and 90s were the “Golden Age” of films depicting baseball – until it gradually lost its magic due to the hounding scandals involving the use of steroids.
 While Bull Durham holds the “greatest baseball film,” at least according to Esquire, it didn’t create a starting lineup.
-The competition would have been too rigorous, had these fictional characters were real-life baseball players, like Babe Ruth or Jackie Robinson.
+The competition would have been too rigorous, had these fictional characters been real-life baseball players, like Babe Ruth or Jackie Robinson.

 But for the sake of nostalgia, check out the starting lineup we made in their batting order.
 Imagine them in a National League squad!